Rev Hap's sermon can be viewed on video RIGHT HERE.

 Paul basically is saying we should not do as the world does and look into ourselves for guidance in our spiritual lives.
 If we look to ourselves for inner guidance, nothing good will come out of it.
 In short, we will be separated from Him for all eternity.
 We obviously do not want this, so we must look to Him for guidance.
 Make no mistake, that fixed gulf is very real.
 There is a way to avoid this fixed gulf; accept His spiritual help and guidance and to let the Holy Ghost into our lives.

-In short, we are to act on His Instructions, then our lives will change as the natural result of doing what we are supposed to be doing.
-And our lives will most certainly change for the better if we act and continue to act on His Instructions.
+In short, if we ACT on His Instructions, our lives will change as the natural and inescapable result of doing what we are supposed to be doing.
+Our lives will most certainly change for the better if we act and continue to act on His Instructions.
 Simply saying you believe changes nothing.
 Change your actions and your heart must in the end follow, with the help of the Holy Ghost.
 Your heart will be renewed through the entrance of the Holy Ghost.
 This will show up a little later on, but it is an important message which bears repeating.
 It is the same with many changes you need to make in your life, you have to make them, not just say you are going to make them.
 In other words, to perform the action and not just say you are going to.
 Many people never get past the stage of saying they will perform the action, but we need to go farther and actually do the action.

 To be successful, Paul says we need to fix ourselves upon the guiding lights of Christ and God and not use ourselves for a moral compass.
 For if we use our sense of direction, we shall not get far and indeed we will be in much distress, though we would not think it due to our easily corruptible minds.
-I we rely on Christ as our navigator, He shall never fail us in His directions, if we will but listen to him.
-He, unlike us, will never let us down or withhold anything that we need to know; the catch is we have to be willing to listen to Him.
-We have to know He truly knows the way, and that without following His guidance, we cannot have any hope of finding the way on our own.
-We need to remember this in good times and bad and to always trust in God, Jesus and the Holy Ghost and do our best to follow their instructions to the best our abilities.
+If we rely on Christ as our navigator, He shall never fail us in His directions, if we will but listen to Him and follow Him.
+He, unlike us, will never let us down or withhold anything that we need to know; the catch is we have to be willing to listen to Him, then ACT on those instructions.
+We have to understand in our being He truly knows the way, and His guidance, we cannot have any hope of finding the way on our own.
+We need to remember this in good times and bad, to always trust in God, Jesus and the Holy Ghost and do our best to follow their instructions to the best our abilities.

 Paul also gives very practical and simple, though hard to follow, directions on living our lives: